FOREX-Dollar dips as UK budget U-turn improves market sentiment

 Risk sentiment also improved after Bank of America reported a smaller-than-expected drop in quarterly profit and said that its U.S. consumer client spending remained strong, even if it was slowing.

-Traders are also on watch for any intervention from the Bank of Japan after the yen fell to a 32-year low.
+Traders are also on watch for any intervention from the Bank of Japan after the yen JPY=EBS fell to a 32-year low of 148.97.

 Japan last month intervened to buy the yen for the first time since 1998, after the Bank of Japan stuck to its policy of maintaining ultra-low interest rates, which has battered the currency this year.